Prescription Drug Rehab Center

 Opioids and Morphine Derivatives

-These drugs block pain messages from the brain.
+The opioid class of drugs blocks pain messages from the brain.
 When abused, they can boost feelings of pleasure and induce euphoria.
 They include:

 - Codeine (Empirin with codeine, Fiorinal with codeine,